bridgetvon/no-more-readme/develop/readme.md

 ## License
 This project is licensed under the N/A license.
 ## Description
-This project is a node application that genrates a read me with a few command line promts.
+A node application to generate a high quality README.

 *[Description](##description)